-I’ve had some interesting questions and comments from readers, some of which I’ll attempt to answer here:
+I’ve received some interesting questions and comments from readers, some of which I’ll attempt to answer here:

 Why aren’t you buying anything this year?
 That’s not what minimalism is about, is it?

-You’re correct, that is not what minimalism is about at all.
-Minimalism has to do with getting rid of life’s excess so you can live a more meaningful life—a life filled with happiness and passion and freedom.
+You’re correct—that’s not what minimalism is about at all.
+Minimalism is about getting rid of life’s excess so you can live a more meaningful life—a life filled with happiness, passion, and freedom.

 It’s a personal experiment.
-You see, I’ve never really been into New Year resolutions, but it seemed apt this year, so I’m simply proving to myself that I don’t need to buy things to be happy.
-I’m proving to myself that I already have everything I need—I’ll never need more than what I already have.
+I’ve never been interested in New Year’s resolutions, but it seemed apt this year, so I’m simply proving to myself I don’t need to buy things to be happy.
+I’m proving to myself I already have everything I need; I’ll never need more than what I already have.

 But what if something breaks and you need to replace it (e.g., an umbrella or an iPod)?

-That’s a good question.
+Great question.
 That hasn’t happened yet, and I’ll address it if it does, but I won’t worry about it until then.
-My guess is that I’ll have two options: I’ll see if I can do without the item, or I’ll be forced to bite the bullet and replace it.
-Only time will tell.
+My guess is I’ll have two options: do without the item, or replace it.
+Time will tell.

-As I stated at the beginning of the year, I’m abstaining from purchasing physical items, and I’m still purchasing consumables.
-Otherwise I wouldn’t smell very pleasant.
+As I stated at the beginning of the year, I’m abstaining from purchasing physical items, but I’m still purchasing consumables—otherwise I wouldn’t smell very pleasant.

 I’ve learned a lot from this experiment so far, but two things stand out:

-It’s way easier than I initially anticipated.
-I thought it was going to be similar to quitting smoking cold turkey, but it has been easy thus far.
+It’s much easier than I anticipated.
+I thought it would be similar to quitting smoking cold turkey, but it has been easy thus far.
 Placing strict restrictions on myself took away all my options—I just can’t buy stuff.
-I imagine that that is why fasting is easier than dieting: it’s easier to say, “I’m not eating,” than it is to say, “Oh, just one small piece of cake won’t hurt me.”
-We’ll see if this trend continues as the year progresses, but so far it has been, ahem, a piece of cake, as it were.
+I imagine that’s why fasting is easier than dieting: it’s easier to say, “I’m not eating,” than it is to say, “Just one small piece of cake won’t hurt me.”
+We’ll see if this trend continues as the year progresses, but so far it has been—ahem—a piece of cake.

 I’m more conscious than ever.
-My thought process has changed drastically because I’ve successfully changed my mental state.
+My thought process has changed drastically because I’ve changed my mental state.
 I used to see something I wanted, and I would follow a specific thought process: a) Hey, I like that thing! b) Do I really, really want that thing?
-If yes, then, c) What’s the best way to purchase that thing? d) Go online or into a retail store and purchase said thing.
+If “yes,” then, c) What’s the best way to purchase that thing? d) Go online or into a retail store and purchase said thing.
 Done.
-But now my thought process has a glitch in the middle: a) Hey, I like that thing! b) Do I really want that thing?
-If yes, then … wait, there is no then, I can’t buy it, I’m not allowed to.
-Oh well, nevermind.
+But now my thought process has a glitch: a) Hey, I like that thing! b) Do I really want that thing?
+If “yes,” then … wait—there is no then—I can’t buy it, I’m not allowed to.

-Literally, that’s my new thought process.
-It took me most of the month before I started to realize that I couldn’t buy more stuff.
-But I didn’t purchase any new physical items.
-And life goes on, and money is saved, which is indirectly related to our freedom.
+That’s my new thought process.
+It took me most of the month to realize I couldn’t buy more stuff—and I subsequently didn’t purchase any new physical items.
+And life goes on and money is saved, which is indirectly related to our freedom.

-Click here to read my original New Year Resolution and other updates.
+Click here to read my original New Year’s Resolution and other updates.